rackspace/php-opencloud/README.md

 And you're ready to go!

+You can also check out the [Getting Started guide](docs/getting-started.md) for a quick tutorial.

 - - -

 Alternatively, if you would like to fork or clone the repository into a directory (to work and submit pull requests),